mihranrazaa/typeline-ysws/website/src/index.md

 hero:
   name: Typeline
-  text: An Hackclub <br>You Ship We Ship.
+  text: You ship a technical guidebook<br>We ship an e-reader
-  tagline: Turn your projects into guides, workshops, or books.
-Get rewarded with stuff like an eReader, Books and even more!.
+  tagline: Write a book on a topic that interests you, like "How to make a Discord bot in C".
+Get rewarded with stuff like an eReader, Books and more!.
 Join '#typeline' on Hack Club Slack to get started.
-  image:
-    alt: Typeline image
-    light: /home/cat-read.gif
-    dark: /home/erader.gif
   actions:
     - theme: brand
       text: Get started